Rohithegade02/trello/README.md

 🎨 User Interface
 -----------------

--   Mock designs are provided to guide the UI development.
--   Ensure the UI is built according to the provided designs.
+-   Ensured the UI is built according to the provided designs.
--   **Drag-and-drop** functionality is a core feature---use any library of your choice (e.g., **react-dnd**, **react-beautiful-dnd**).
+-   **Custom drag-and-drop** logic to enhance app performance and provide a smoother user experience.

 🚀 Basic Features
 -----------------